Skip to footer content

 $vbLabelText $csharpLabel

-CSV files don't always use commas as separators.
-European system exports frequently use semicolons due to comma usage in decimal numbers, while tab-separated values (TSV) and pipe-delimited files appear regularly in data exports from various applications.
+CSV files do not always use commas as separators.
+European system exports frequently use semicolons because commas appear in decimal numbers.
+Tab-separated values (TSV) and pipe-delimited files appear regularly in data exports from various applications and legacy systems.

 using IronXL;